Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

     ![Edit payment method](../../Assets/Screenshots/RetailSuiteFaktBase/Settings/PaymentMethods/EditPaymentMethod.png "[Edit payment method]")

-2. Enter a name for the payment method in the *Title* field.
+2. Enter a name for the payment method in the *Title* field, for example, Credit card.
+In the *POS* module, the title is displayed in the *Name* field.

-3. Enter an ID for the payment method in the *ID* field.
+3. Enter a unique ID for the payment method in the *ID* field, for example, credit_card.
+In the *POS* module, the ID is displayed in the *Key* field.

 4. Click the [SAVE] button in the bottom right corner of the window.
     The *Saving...* window is displayed.